-- the draft statements were presented for audit on 5 July 2023.
-This was before the deadline of 31 July 2023 set by the Welsh Government. - the quality of the draft statements presented for audit was generally good. - the Auditor General gave an unqualified true and fair opinion on the Authority's financial statements on 31 October 2023, before the deadline agreed with the Welsh Government of 30 November 2023.
+- the draft statements were presented for audit on 26 May 2023.
+This was before the deadline of 31 July 2023 set by the Welsh Government. - the quality of the draft statements presented for audit was good. - the Auditor General gave an unqualified true and fair opinion on the Authority's financial statements on 14 November 2023, before the deadline agreed with the Welsh Government of 30 November 2023.
 The audit was delivered later than in previous years mainly due to the impact of new auditing standard requirements.
-These were covered in our audit plan considered by the Audit Committee in July 2023. - the Authority's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Authority and with our knowledge of the Authority. - a number of changes were made to the Authority's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in October 2023. - in addition to the Auditor General's responsibilities for auditing the Authority's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+These were covered in our audit plan agreed with officers in June 2023 and considered by the Governance and Audit Committee on 13 November 2023. - the Authority's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Authority and with our knowledge of the Authority. - a small number of changes were made to the Authority's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in November 2023. - in addition to the Auditor General's responsibilities for auditing the Authority's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
 Our work to date has not identified any significant issues. - the Auditor General issued the certificate confirming that the audit of accounts for 2022-23 has been completed.